Relationship Between Constitutional Law and Administrative Law

 What is constitutional law?

-The body of laws known as constitutional law controls how a nation's constitution is read and used.
-It outlines the fundamental tenets and framework of government, outlining the authority and bounds of each branch as well as the rights and liberties of people.
-Constitutions, both written and unwritten, statutory laws, court rulings, and historical traditions are all included in the field of constitutional law.
+The corpus of legislation known as constitutional law regulates how a country's constitution is read and applied.
+It defines the essential ideas and structure of government, including the power and boundaries of each branch, as well as people's rights and liberties.
+Constitutional law encompasses both written and unwritten constitutions, as well as statutory laws, judicial opinions, and historical traditions.

 Important Constitutional Law Elements: